-The net result is that direct marketing campaigns that emphasise the brand are far less effective and, consequently, have a far lower response rate than the campaigns that focus on the intended outcome.
+The net result is that direct marketing campaigns that emphasise the brand are far less effective and, consequently, have a far lower response rate than the campaigns that focus on the desired outcome.

 You should always keep this in mind when designing your marketing materials.
 If your brand or company name is prominent and is taking up a large amount of space then STOP and go back to the drawing board because you can use that space for the promotion of your products or services.
 If your brand appears at all (and there is no rule that says that it should) then ensure that it is small and not taking up valuable space and is not in a prominent position on the materials.